-CONSOLIDATED STATEMENT OF CASH FLOWS FOR THE YEAR ENDED MARCH 31, 2022
+CONSOLIDATED STATEMENT OF CASH FLOWS FOR THE YEAR ENDED MARCH 31, 2022 (Rs. in Lakhs)

 The above consolidated statement of cash flows should be read in conjunction with the accompanying notes.
 This is the consolidated statement of cash flows referred to in our report of even date.